machanism-org/machai/ghostwriter/src/site/markdown/act.md

 --act my-act#1,2
 ```

-This runs selected episodes from a multi-step act.
+This runs only the selected episode numbers.

 ### Run an act from a direct TOML file